Sonic Mania: Development

 The developers modeled the gameplay on Sonic 3, with boss fights at the end of each zone.
 For returning stages, the designers made the first act feel familiar, and introduced new elements in the second act.
 The team cited Sonic CD and Sonic 3 as major influences on the level design for their "big, wide open" and "streamlined" designs, respectively.
 According to Thomley, the team typically decided what elements to include in the returning stages prior to designing them, but sometimes came up with new ideas or changed them based on how the development progressed.
 The first original level designed was the Hollywood-themed Studiopolis Zone.
 The desert-themed Mirage Saloon Zone was inspired by an unfinished level from Sonic 2 and the Monument Valley region of the United States.
 The special stages were inspired by more recent games such as Sonic Rush (2005) and Sonic Colors (2010).
 The team felt proud of their recreation of classic Sonic gameplay.

-The game features animated opening and ending sequences led by Tyson Hesse, one of the artists of the Sonic comics by Archie Comics.
+Sonic Mania features animated opening and ending sequences led by Tyson Hesse, one of the artists of the Sonic comics by Archie Comics.
 It also features an optional CRT graphical filter, and supports the enhanced features of both the PlayStation 4 Pro and Xbox One X, outputting at a native 4K resolution.

 The soundtrack was composed by Tee Lopes of PagodaWest Games, consisting of rearranged pieces from previous Sonic games alongside new material.
 Lopes was chosen due to his popularity on YouTube for producing arrangements of various Sonic tracks, and for his work on the Sonic 2 HD project.
 Lopes initially wanted his score to resemble the Sonic CD soundtrack, trying to imagine what a sequel to it might have sounded like.
 As development progressed, he took inspiration from other older Sonic and Sega games, such as The Revenge of Shinobi (1989) and the Sega Rally games, and from 1990s popular music, such as the work of Michael Jackson.
 The reveal trailer theme, "Checkpoint", was composed by the electronic music groups Hyper Potions and Nitro Fun and the opening theme, "Friends", was composed by Hyper Potions.